MarissaFernandes22/Cake_animal_Prediction/README.md

 Deep Learning model for image classification using FastAI V2.
+The model identifies if the image is a cake or an animal.

 This is a prototype of the image classifier built.